| Microwaves & RF August 1999

 is automatically generated and placed in MicroLINC's Text Editor for viewing

-"Analyze Circuit" starts the simulation, producing the results
+and analysis.
+SIMPLE SIMULATION "Analyze Circuit" starts the simulation, producing the results

 shown in Figs. 5 and 6.